 3. It is the Disciplinary obligation of every United Methodist church to provide housing for its clergy.
 This obligation can be fulfilled either by providing a parsonage or a cash housing allowance.

-A “Housing Allowance” is the exclusion from clergy income of a) the value of a parsonage, b) payments to clergy related to housing, and c) unreimbursed expenses that relate to housing.
-It is not an income tax deduction but instead these amounts are excluded from W-2 income reported by the church or salary-paying unit.
+A “Housing Allowance” is the exclusion from clergy income of: a) the value of a parsonage, b) payments to clergy related to housing, and c) unreimbursed expenses that relate to housing.
+It is not an income tax deduction but instead these amounts are excluded from W-2 income reported by the church or employer.
 The exclusion only applies to federal, state and local taxes.
 The Housing Allowance is included when calculating self-employment taxes.

 A Housing Allowance is often referred to as one or more of the following: